hyperledger/besu-docs/docs/private-networks/how-to/use-privacy/eea-compliant.md

 ---
 title: Use EEA-compliant privacy
-description: Hyperledger Besu JSON-RPC methods to use for EEA-compliant privacy
+description: Besu JSON-RPC methods to use for EEA-compliant privacy
 sidebar_position: 1
 tags:
   - private networks